 Hawaii, Minnesota, South Dakota, and Nevada offer the quickest uncontested divorces; around three to eight weeks.
 Maryland, New York, and North Carolina require a 12-month waiting period, while New Jersey requires an 18-month waiting period from the time of the complaint filing to the hearing.

 Children and Uncontested Divorces

-If a couple has children it is best to consult a divorce attorney before any final papers are signed.
-States have strict laws about child support and custody issues, and both sides should be protected against unfair and illegal custody/support issues.
-In addition, most states will require a judge to sign off on child custody arrangement, as they will attempt to determine if it is the best plan for the children involved.
+If a couple has children, it is best to consult a divorce attorney before any final papers are signed.
+States have strict laws about child support and custody, and both sides should be protected against unfair or illegal custody/support issues.
+In addition, most states will require a judge to sign off on a child custody arrangement, as the judge will attempt to determine if it is the best plan for the children involved.

 If you want to save some time and money, and you’re concerned about how long an uncontested divorce takes, an online divorce platform may be a good option for you.
 Many popular platforms require your divorce to be uncontested for use.
 These sites can help with proper document preparation and explain how to file your documents.
 Some services have attorneys on staff to assist with questions, while others are entirely self-completed (usually at a lower price point).

 When to Call a Divorce Attorney for Help

 Although online platforms can be helpful for uncontested divorces, there are times when you may want to hire an experienced divorce attorney.
 If you have substantial property and assets that aren’t easy to divide, child custody or support disputes, an inability to communicate openly with your spouse, or there is a history of physical or emotional abuse, it would be best to hire a divorce attorney to assist you.
 An experienced attorney will: